DerekY2/10X-AI/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU 3.0 License.